jquery/learn.jquery.com/content/jquery-basics/selecting-elements.md

 #### :disabled

 <javascript caption=":disabled pseudo-selector">
-$('form :disabled');               // selects elements with the disabled attribute
+$('form :disabled');               // selects all input elements with the disabled attribute
 </javascript>

 Much like some other pseudo-selectors, in order to get the best performance using `:disabled`, we recommend to